stackbit-projects/adorable-sparrow-7d990/src/pages/about.md

         description: |
           the ideal reading and publishing companion for readers and authors.
         image: images/nan_talk.jpg
-      - title: We think plants are the future
+      - title: WOULD YOU LIKE TO SELL YOUR EBOOKS WITH US?
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development